nirav0999/NL2SQL-LLM/README.md

 <ol>
     <li> Synthetic Data Generation - Use ChatGPT to generate synthetic data of Natural Language Questions and Corresponding SQL queries for each table.
     <li> Cosine Similarity Calculation - For the test selection, select the top 5 most similar questions to the test question from the synthetic dataset.
-    <li> Chain of Thought (CoT) Prompting - Form a prompt using the top 5 most similar questions and feed it to the model to generate the SQL query.
+    <li> In-context Learning (ICL) Prompting - Form a prompt using the top 5 most similar questions and feed it to the model to generate the SQL query.
 </ol>

 <br>